 Even though name registration is optional in South Carolina for a sole proprietor or partnership, it’s commonly needed before setting up a vendor account or business bank account to provide proof of business ownership.

 A corporation and Limited Liability Company won’t typically register for a South Carolina DBA since a unique entity name is created during the entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a South Carolina corporation or Limited Liability Company without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a South Carolina corporation or Limited Liability Company without forming another entity.

 What are the Steps to Register a South Carolina Assumed Name?